-Mom used that processed cheese food called Velveeta that was such a favorite in those days.
-Velveeta cheese was ‘invented’ in 1918 but became popular in the 1930’s and was going strong in the 1940’s when I came on the scene.
-Yes, I am that old, but…..it is what it is.
+Growing up, my mom used that processed cheese food called Velveeta which was such a favorite back then.
+Velveeta cheese was ‘invented’ in 1918 but became popular in the 1930s and was going strong in the 1940s when I came on the scene.

-Velveeta cheese was a fairly inexpensive cheese food in those days and it was a great meal-stretcher when added to macaroni.
-That was a whole different era and a lot has changed since.
+Velveeta cheese was a reasonably inexpensive cheese food in those days, and it was a great meal-stretcher when added to macaroni.
+That was a whole different era, and a lot has changed since.

-Looking back to those days I can remember of some of the other popular foods we would eat.
+Looking back to those days, I can remember some of the other popular foods we would eat.